Elliott-Green/remilia-drops/README.md

 # Remilia Drops

-Remelia Drops™ is an open-source initiative to collect data of airdrops which target Milady and Remelia assets.
-Remelia Drops™ hopes to provide the reader with an overview of the value created and the ability to propose changes to static data.
+Remilia Drops™ is an open-source initiative to collect data of airdrops which target Milady and Remilia assets.
+Remilia Drops™ hopes to provide the reader with an overview of the value created and the ability to propose changes to static data.

 ## Airdrops